-This topic describes how to rotate certificate authorities (CAs) and leaf certificates using the Ops Manager API.
+This topic describes how you can rotate certificate authorities (CAs) and leaf certificates using the VMware Tanzu Operations Manager API.
 To rotate only leaf certificates, see one of the leaf certificate rotation topics listed in Certificate Rotation Procedures in Overview of Certificate Rotation.

-This procedure includes three redeploys.
-The first deploy adds the new CA certificates to Ops Manager components.
+This procedure includes three redeployments.
+The first deployment regenerates the new CA certificates used by Tanzu Operations Manager components.
 The second deploy replaces the old leaf certificates with the new leaf certificates.
 The third deploy removes the old CA certificates, leaving only the new CA certificates.

 Prerequisites